- Financial Aid

 The CU application for summer financial aid, including work-study, will be available in MyCUInfo

-on February 26, 2014.
-You will need to be either enrolled in Summer 2014 or in both
+in early March.
+You will need to be either enrolled in Summer 2015 or in both